-By Dr. Nick Touran, Ph.D., P.E., Reading time: 2 minutes
+By Dr. Nick Touran, Ph.D., P.E., 2007-04-21, Updated 2022-12-06, Reading time: 4 minutes

-When an incoming neutron causes the nucleus of an atom to split, other neutrons are released at very high speed.
-If at least one (on average) of these neutrons can be made to cause split another fuel atom, a sustained chain reaction is possible.
+When an incoming neutron causes the nucleus of an atom to split, other neutrons are released at very high speeds.
+If at least one of these neutrons can be made to split another fuel atom, a sustained chain reaction is possible.

 Some materials are better at slowing down neutrons than others.
 Conservation of energy and momentum laws explain that a neutron (mass 1) cannot slow down much after a collision with a heavy nucleus, like a fuel atom (mass 235).
 However, in a collision with Hydrogen (mass 1), a neutron can in fact slow down very far.
-Imagine a ping-pong ball bouncing off a bowling ball, as opposed to the same ping-pong ball colliding with another ping-pong ball.
-Clearly, the ping-pong ball will do a better job of slowing things down.
-So what material has a lot of light elements like hydrogen in it and will make a good moderator?
-Good old H2O does the trick, giving the name to light-water reactors.
+This effect is often quantified by a parameter called \(\xi\), the mean lethargy gain per collision.

 The number of collisions matters as well, which is proportional to the density of the moderator and its scattering probability.
 The moderating power is called \(\xi \Sigma_s\).

 Moderators must also not be strong neutron absorbers.
 So we often divide by the neutron capture cross section to make an ideal figure-of-merit for moderators: \(\xi \Sigma_s/\Sigma_a\).
 These parameters are summarized for a number of moderators below:

 As you can see in the last column, deuterium (heavy hydrogen) is by far the best moderator.
 But regular hydrogen (aka light hydrogen) in water is OK.
 This is why deutrerium reactors (like CANDU) can run without enrichment but light-water reactors cannot.